jamescoxon/UKHAS_LORA_Bridge/README.md

 * -i = this is the gateway idenfier.
 * -b = turns off broadcasting of packets via the LoRa radio, default is on.
 * -r = turns on repeating rx'd packets, default is off
-* -m = allows you to change the mode, default is 4, see below for more options.
+* -m = allows you to change the mode, default is (now) 5, see below for more options.

 ## Modes
 * 1 Bw125Cr45Sf128   Bw = 125 kHz, Cr = 4/5, Sf = 128chips/symbol, CRC on.
 Default medium range.